SueMottet/School_District_Analysis/README.md

 ![after NaN Low Performing Schools image](/Resources/after_NAN_low_performing_schools.png)

 ## Average math scores for each grade level from each school
-The average math scores for each grade changes after the data replacement work but only for Thomas High School.
+The average math scores for each grade changed after the data replacement work but only for Thomas High School.

 The average math scores for each grade level before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Averge Math Scores image](/Resources/pre_NAN_math_scores_by_grade.png)